 Watch for us riding in community events such as parades, special events, horse shows, polo matches, grand openings, school events, Western Days, etc. We offer drill team routines or static Color Guard presentations, depending on the venue.
 Our team practices monthly at the famous Galway Downs Equestrian and Event Center located in the HEART of Wine Country.

 We have practice flags to loan.
 Please introduce and desensitize your horse to basic flag work with your sponsor BEFORE you join a practice session.
 Horses must be able to tolerate close contact with other horses without kicking or biting, in addition to high sensory situations.
-Junior riders (12-18 yrs.) are welcome to join, as long as a parent remains present at all practices and events.
+Members must have transportation and be able to join a bi-monthly practice.
+Junior riders (14-18 yrs.) are welcome to join, as long as a parent remains present at all practices and events.

 The Temecula Cowgirl Color Guard is a sub-group of the Temecula Eq-Wine Riders, a California State Horsemen Association Member Club #M1546-1, whose mission is to support, utilize, protect and preserve Southern California's equestrian parks and trails.
 Our by-laws are listed on the website.
 Please contact us thru our club website and be sure to sign up for our newsletter at: http://temeculaeqwineriders.com/ Click the Facebook Icon above to LIKE our page.
 Thank you for your interest in our team.
 WE ALWAYS RIDE WITH PRIDE!